wikimedia/banana-i18n/README.md

 #### Load the messages for many locales at once

+> While it is possible to store all translations in a single file, we recommend using separate files for each language.
+> It simplifies tracking changes via VCS and enables multiple translators or teams to work on different language files simultaneously without conflicts.
+> Additionally, using separate files allows loading only the translations for the currently selected language, improving performance by avoiding the need
+> to load all translations.
+>
+> Having one translation file per language is a requirement to add the project for translation on [translatewiki.net](https://translatewiki.net)

-If you think it is convinient to load all messages for all locales at once, you can do this as follows.
+To load all messages for all locales at once, you can do this as follows.
 Here the messages are keyed by locale.

 ```javascript
 const messages = {